Comparison of some geometric frameworks for dissipative evolution in multiscale non-equilibrium thermodynamics: Introduction

 In this paper, we focus on geometric frameworks for multiscale dissipative time evolution.
 Such frameworks are formulated in the multiscale setting (i.e., they can be used in the context of fluid mechanics, kinetic theory, and other autonomous mesoscopic theories) and provide a unification and additional physical and mathematical insights.
-Among the geometric frameworks, we discuss generalized gradient dynamics \cite{otto,gyarmati}, the General Equation for Non-Equilibrium Reversible-Irreversible Coupling (GENERIC)\cite{grcontmath},\cite{grpla84}, \cite{go,og,hco,pkg}, \cite{be}, and metriplectic systems \cite{mor,kauf,grcontmath}, where gradient dynamics is combined with Hamiltonian mechanics.
+Among the geometric frameworks, we discuss generalized gradient dynamics \cite{otto,gyarmati}, the General Equation for Non-Equilibrium Reversible-Irreversible Coupling (GENERIC) \cite{grcontmath,grpla84,go,og,hco,pkg,be}, and metriplectic systems \cite{mor,kauf,grcontmath}, where gradient dynamics is combined with Hamiltonian mechanics.
 In the case when the target mesoscopic theory is not equilibrium thermodynamics but a mesoscopic theory involving fewer details, the role of the entropy is replaced by the Rayleigh dissipation potential \cite{Rayleigh,landau5,dv}.
-Dissipative terms can be also added as constraints in the variational formulation of mechanics, leading to the d'Alembert variational principle in non-equilibrium thermodynamics \cite{fgb19-variational}.
+Dissipative terms can be also added as constraints in the variational formulation of mechanics, leading to the d'Alembert variational principle in non-equilibrium thermodynamics \cite{fgb19-variational,yoshimura-hamiltonian,fgb19-variational-thermodynamics}.
 Finally, when we have a mechanical (Hamiltonian) system, dissipative evolution can be constructed from the underlying Poisson bracket and from the Hamiltonian (double bracket dissipation \cite{bloch-krishnaprasad-marsden1996} and Ehrenfest regularization \cite{ehre}).

 In particular, we show that the Rayleigh-potential framework can be cast into the GENERIC form, employing generalized gradient dynamics as the dissipative part of the evolution.
 We also formulate a version of the dissipative d'Alembert variational principle using the Rayleigh dissipation potential, which makes it easier to eliminate fast-relaxing variables in a geometric manner.
-Finally, we show a variational formulation of the GENERIC framework.
+Finally, we show a variational formulation of the GENERIC framework and a relation of Extended GENERIC with port-Hamiltonian systems \cite{schaft-survey}.

+When comparing these frameworks, we focus on the following features: (i) Geometric formulation, since frameworks that are not geometrically consistent may not be invariant with respect to changes of variables; (ii) Modeling minimalism, since approaches that require fewer modeling assumptions are preferable; (iii) Generality, so that framework can be used on various levels of description.